 Disk Images and Clean Installs

-If you have upgraded your computer from a previous version of Windows, it might be time do do a clean install.
+If you have upgraded your computer from a previous version of Windows, it might be time to do a clean install.
 Describing the full process is beyond the scope of this article, but this process would clear out any problems that were carried over from the old system.
-It will take a lot of time to re-install all the apps you need, so make sure you aren’t performing this in the middle of a workday.
+Remember: it’ll take a lot of time to re-install all the apps you need, so make sure you aren’t performing this in the middle of a workday.
 All this said it could be worthwhile to know that you are starting with the cleanest possible configuration.

 If you do all the work of optimizing your system or a clean install, the ultimate cleaning/restoration tool is a complete disk image of a fully-cleaned system with all your programs installed and ready to run, along with a current backup of all of your data.
-After that, the next time your system gets to a point where it is slower or needs major cleaning, all you have to do is restore the image and then restore your data from a current backup.
+After that, the next time your system gets to a point where it is slower or needs a major cleaning, all you have to do is restore the image and then restore your data from a current backup.